 - Run only when user is logged on: If this checkbox is ticked then the profile will only run at the scheduled times if you are logged into Windows.
 The benefit of this method is that you do not need to enter your Windows login password.
 The drawback is that you must be logged on for the profile to run. - Run whether user is logged on or not: If this checkbox is ticked then the profile will run even if you are not logged in.
-You will need to enter your login password, unless the "Do not store password" option is ticked.

-• Do not store password: If you are performing a backup/sync with an internal drive, or an external drive, then you can tick this checkbox.
+You will need to enter your login password, unless the "Do not store password" option is ticked. - o Do not store password: If you are performing a backup/sync with an internal drive, or an external drive, then you can tick this checkbox.
 In this case you do not need to enter your Windows login password.
-However, if you are performing a backup/sync with a network drive, or are accessing the network, you should not use this option otherwise the schedule may fail to run.
-Also, if this option is enabled you will not have access to NTFS encrypted files.
+However, if you are performing a backup/sync with a network drive, or are accessing the network or using FTPS you should not use this option otherwise the schedule may fail to run.